 For other groceries, Hannafords, our local super-market, is a 5-minute walk from campus, and Morning Glory, a natural food market, is a 10 minute walk down Maine Street.

-Should you have special dietary issues, you’ll find our staff concerned and accommodating.
+Should you have special dietary issues, you will find our staff concerned and accommodating.
 If you have a food-related medical condition, please email Dining Director, Mary Lou Kennedy, M.A., R.D. or call (207) 725-3067 to make an appointment.
 Bowdoin Dining Service will work directly with you to assist you in making menu selections and making sure that we have any unusual products or ingredients available if necessary.

 All first-years will be randomly assigned to have either one, two, three or, rarely, four roommates.
 In doubles and triples, students will share a bedroom and common room.
 Quads and quints will have two bedrooms and one common room.
 Some of the most significant relationships you will develop during your first year at Bowdoin will be with your roommates.
 You will share a space in which you will study, sleep, and socialize.
 The success of this living experience will depend largely on each person's ability to compromise and share, and to be honest, open, and understanding.
 You will find your roommates' addresses, phone numbers and e-mail addresses on the Residence Hall Assignment Sheet included in your July mailing.
 We encourage you to email or call one another, introduce yourselves, and make plans for bringing items that we encourage to be shared (i.e., microwave, rug, refrigerator, TV, etc.).

 For more extensive shopping, Freeport is a 15 minute drive from Bowdoin.
 Freeport is home to the L.L.
 Bean Flagship Store and Outlet along with many other outlets such as J. Crew, North Face, Patagonia, and Banana Republic.